20 Things Everyone Should Know About Eggs

-Sorry about the joke, it's just that we cracked up after hearing it.
-On top of being able to make your friends laugh with our egg puns and jokes, after reading this article, you'll also be able to share these suprising facts you never knew about America’s favorite breakfast protein: eggs!
-Between uncovering why American eggs have to be refrigerated while other countries' ovules aren't and the reason why brown eggs are more expensive, you'll be blown away by these eggciting tidbits of info.
-Get ready for us to lay on the trivia.
-And when you're looking for more surprising secrets, don't miss these 21 Things You Don't Know About Chobani.
+Between uncovering why American eggs have to be refrigerated while other countries' ovules aren't and the reason why brown eggs are more expensive than white, you'll be blown away by these eggciting tidbits of info.
+Get ready for us to lay on the trivia!
+And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.

 Even though many cartons promote that their eggs are free of hormones, this claim is nothing special.
-It’s like saying that water is wet.
-That’s because the FDA banned the use of hormones in all poultry production back in the 1950s.
-Therefore, no chicken eggs—or meat—in the market will ever contain hormones.
+It's like saying that water is wet.
+That's because the FDA banned the use of hormones in all poultry production back in the 1950s.
+Therefore, no chicken eggs will ever contain hormones.

 Have you ever seen a blue chicken egg?
 There's a crazy story behind how these eggs garnered their brilliant blue color.
 According to a PLoS ONE study, over 500 years ago, a virus infected a species of native South American chickens.
 This infestation resulted in a genetic mutation that triggered an accumulation of a pigment known as biliverdin, which ultimately caused the chickens to produce blue and green eggs!

-How Thick an Egg Shell is Depends on the Age of the Laying Hen
+How thick an eggshell is will depend on the age of the laying hen

 It's a common misconception that brown eggs have thicker shells than white eggs.
 In reality, the thickness of an egg solely depends on the age of the chicken: while young chickens lay eggs with harder shells, old chickens lay eggs with thinner shells.
 This thickness will happen regardless of the chicken breed or egg color.